COVID-19 Testing Basics

 At least 5 days after known or suspected exposure to someone with COVID-19

-A viral, or diagnostic, test looks for current infection.
+A viral test looks for current infection.
 There are two types of viral tests:

 The antigen test (also called the “rapid test”) gives results in as little as 15 minutes.
 You are more likely to get a false negative result from the antigen test.
 If you have symptoms but get a negative test result from the antigen test, your doctor may give you a molecular test to confirm the results.